N0K0/TG2020-AI/README.md

 ##### Set target power

-Set the power value for the thrust
+Set the power value for the thrust, must be between 1 and `turnLevelMaxRoad`

 ```json
 {